5 Questions Your DUI Attorney Doesn't Want You to Ask

 4. "Can I see the dashcam and bodycam footage?"

 You have a right to see the evidence against you.
-If your attorney hasn't requested it — or won't show it to you — you need to know why.
+If your attorney hasn't requested it.
+Or won't show it to you.
+You need to know why.

-Dashcam and bodycam footage is some of the most powerful evidence in a DUI case — for both sides.
+Dashcam and bodycam footage is some of the most powerful evidence in a DUI case.
+For both sides.
 Here's what it can reveal:

 Footage that helps the prosecution: